lammmab/decent-movies-portfolio/README.md

 ## Description
 Decentralized movies is a full-stack, decentralized movie platform written entirely by me.
-My choice of stack is Node.JS, with SvelteKit for the frontend, and an Electron/Capacitor wrapper for cross-platform support.
+My choice of stack is Node.JS, with SvelteKit for the frontend, and a Tauri/Capacitor wrapper for cross-platform support.

 Features:
 - Centralized login / AUTH / saves server for persistent progress across backends